Last updated April 22, 2021

-Even if you’re on a tight budget, there are ways for you to save money on buying a car, without compromising on quality.
-High mileage cars, especially those that have been well maintained, may be a cheaper alternative to new or lightly used cars, and they can be worth considering if you’re willing to accept the downsides.
+Even if you’re on a tight budget, there are ways for you to save money on buying a car without compromising on quality.
+High mileage cars, especially those that have been well maintained, can be a cheaper alternative to new or lightly used cars, and they can be worth considering.

-The internet has made buying cars a lot easier, not least of all because of the availability of handy tools like MOT checkers that can highlight a lot of problems in advance if you know the car’s registration plate.
+The internet has made buying cars a lot easier, not least of all because of the availability of handy tools like MOT checkers.
+These can highlight a lot of problems in advance if you know the car’s registration plate.

 If you are buying a high mileage car, certain checks may be carried out to minimise risk.
 By checking the MOT history of a car you’re looking to buy, you can make sure that it has been assessed throughout the milestone markers of its lifespan.
 Some examples include:

 Alongside doing an MOT check, you should ask for the vehicle history report.
 This can allow you to see the vehicle’s details history, including a list of any previously reported accidents.

 Don’t let your research stop with the car, either.
 You should research the buyer to try to get a better sense of how the car may have been driven.
 If you are potentially planning on purchasing a car from a used-car seller, check if they have any bad reviews online – especially reviews that relate to cars with high mileage.